-You can also choose to buy a domain name without having to build a website.
+You can also choose to buy a domain name without building a website.
 You don’t need to purchase web hosting.
 You can buy a domain name first and return to the other things later.

-In this guide we’re going to break down what you need to consider when buying a domain name and also the cost & expenses with buying a domain name.
+In this guide, we will break down what you need to consider when buying a domain name and the cost & expenses involved.

 So let’s get started!

 Searching for Your Ideal Domain

 If you have a preferred domain name, you can get started by checking if that domain name is available.
 There are plenty of online tools that can help you look up the availability of a domain name.
 All domain name registrars also help in domain search.
 If your preferred domain name isn’t available or you don’t have one in mind, you can use domain name generator tools.

 Domain name generators are online tools that help to generate ideas.
 You type in one or more keywords, and the tool will provide you with hundreds of options to choose from.
 This tool is also suitable for people who want to tweak their ideas.

 You will find out that your preferred domain name is available with domain name extensions you have never heard about in your search.
 This could open up new possibilities but make sure you do not get carried away.

 At the end of your search, you have to choose a domain name.
 This might take you a few minutes or even days.
 It all depends on you and how much time you are willing to spend.
 However, it would be best to choose a domain name for practical reasons.
 Ensure it is easy to remember, pronounce, and spell.
 Plus, it should also be brandable.

 Your domain name is a part of your online profile, either personal/business, depending on what you are working on.
 Once you’ve gone live with a domain name, switching to another domain name can involve many processes and branding challenges.